 Three models.
 One brain.
 Trained only on what attackers actually do.

 A single general-purpose model is the wrong tradeoff curve for security work — latency, precision and cost pull in different directions, and one set of weights can't sit at all three optima.
-The lineup splits the work: Lino runs inline at sub-100 ms, Eagle sweeps the repo and ranks candidates, Griffin spends a real reasoning budget proving and disproving each one.
+The lineup splits the work: Lion runs inline at sub-100 ms, Eagle sweeps the repo and ranks candidates, Griffin spends a real reasoning budget proving and disproving each one.

 One curve doesn't fit precision, latency, and cost.